open-resources/dash_curriculum/tutorial/part4/chapter12.md

         ),
     ]
 )
+if __name__=='__main__':
     app.run_server(debug=True)
 ```
 ````

-### 12.3.4 Code output 1

 [![enter image description here][15]][15]

 As it now stands, the dashboard isn't exactly very pleasing to the eye.
-The two rows have got the same widths, but the background color of the components they contain span *different* widths.
+The two rows have got the same widths, but the background color of each spans a *different* width.
 In addition, the paddings for "Dashboard title" and "Label 1" look very different.
-In this case particular, we could overcome these obstacles by using the same component in both instances.
-But when you're going to build dashboards out in the wild, you're very likely going to need different components with different properties to align nicely.
-So let's take a look at the details on how to make it all visually pleasing.

-The first thing we'll do is adding `p-1` in `className ="text-info bg-primary p-1"` for the `dcc.Markdown` component and `p-2` in `className = "bg-warning p-2"` for the `dbc.Label` component.
-This way we'll get approximately the same spacing around the texts `Dashboard title` and `Label 1`.
-The differnet font *sizes* still provide different emphasis to the content.
+The first thing we'll do is add `p-1` in `className ="text-info bg-primary p-1"` for the `dcc.Markdown` component and `p-2` in `className = "bg-warning p-2"` for the `dbc.Label` component.
+This will generate the same spacing around the texts `Dashboard title` and `Label 1`.

-### 12.3.4 Code output 2.1 (snippet below)

 [![enter image description here][16]][16]

-Another result is that the markdown and label components no longer have a gap between them.
+Another consequence is that the markdown and label components' backgrounds no longer have a gap between them.
 If you'd like to keep the gap, you can choose to include it through either component.
 The image below shows the effect of including `"mt-2"` in `className = "bg-warning p-1 mt-2"` for the `dbc.Label` component:

-### 12.3.4 Code output 2.2 (snippet below)

 [![enter image description here][17]][17]

-### 12.3.4 Code snippet 2

 ````{dropdown} See Code
     :container: + shadow